High Commissioner of the Republic in New Caledonia

 The high commissioner of the Republic in New Caledonia is the representative of the French Republic in New Caledonia, with the rank of prefect.
 The high commissioner is generally referred to locally in the media as "Haussaire".
-Its competences since the Nouméa agreement of 1998 and the organic law on New Caledonia of 1999 have been reduced.
-The part of the organic law which regulates the position of High Commissioner is Title VI.
+Its competences since the Nouméa Accord of 1998 and the organic law on New Caledonia of 1999 have been reduced.
+The part of the organic law which regulates the position of high commissioner is Title VI.

-He is “appointed by decree of the president of France deliberated in the Council of Ministers.
-He publishes the laws of the country with the countersignature of the president of the government of New Caledonia.
-He ensures their publication, as well as any administrative regulations, in the official journal.
+The high commissioner is appointed by decree of the president of the French Republic deliberated in the Council of Ministers.
+They publishes the laws of the country with the countersignature of the president of the Government of New Caledonia.
+They ensures their publication, as well as any administrative regulations, in the official journal.
 He chairs the Mining Council.
-It is responsible for the organization of services falling within the regal powers of the State: in particular security and justice.
-It is also he who manages the crisis cells linked to climatic events, such as cyclones.
-He attends by right the Committee of signatories of the Nouméa agreement and acts as the guarantor.
+They are responsible for the organization of services falling within the regal powers of the State: in particular security and justice.
+They also manage the crisis cells linked to climatic events, such as cyclones.
+They attend by right the Committee of signatories of the Nouméa Accord and acts as the guarantor.

-The High Commissioner has been known by other titles since New Caledonia was taken over by France in 1853, first by the title of Commander from 1853 to 1860, then by Governor from 1860 to 1981 (who also bore the title of Commissioner General of the French Republic in the Pacific Ocean from 28 February 1901 and High Commissioner of France for the New Hebrides Archipelago from 11 January 1907, these two positions being held by the Governor until 1981.
-Jaques Billant is the current High Commissioner since 9 April 2025.
+The position has been known by other titles since New Caledonia was taken over by France in 1853, first by the title of Commander from 1853 to 1860, then by Governor from 1860 to 1981 (who also bore the title of Commissioner General of the French Republic in the Pacific Ocean from 28 February 1901 and High Commissioner of France for the New Hebrides Archipelago from 11 January 1907, these two positions being held by the Governor until 1981.
+Jacques Billant is the current High Commissioner since 9 April 2025.